synapse-dynamics/genAI-data-obfuscator/README.md

 ## Overview

 No one knows for sure what happens to the data you submit to public GenAI.
-But often its analysis on some data can save many hours of your time.
+But using it for data analysis can often save valuable time.

-Let's keep identifiable data out of the reach of genAI just in case, and anonymise and obfuscate our data before pasting into a chat.
-This tool will find and replace all keywords or terms you define with something random.
-The output will allow GenAI to understand context, without being provided identifiable data.
+This tool will help you keep identifiable data out of the reach of genAI by anonymising your data before pasting into a chat.
+It will find and replace all keywords or terms you define with something random instead.
+The sanitised output will allow GenAI to understand context - without having real, identifiable information.

 This is executed client-sided, so no input or output data is stored on any servers.
-This project is lightweight, open source and can be deployed to your own Azure blob storage.
+This project is lightweight, open source and can be deployed and hosted on your own Azure Blob Storage within 2-3 minutes.

 Note: If you are processing any sensitive or business data, please refer to your organisation's internal guidelines on generative AI use and data processing.